Israeli strikes kill 2 Hamas men after Gaza rocket attack

-The Israeli military said it targeted four Hamas facilities in response to rockets fired the previous night.

-GAZA CITY, Gaza Strip - Israeli airstrikes killed two Hamas members early Saturday following a rocket attack on Israel, in the latest fallout from President Donald Trump's decision to recognize Jerusalem as Israel's capital — a development that has roiled the region and the larger Muslim world.
+GAZA CITY, Gaza Strip - (AP) -- Israeli airstrikes killed two Hamas members early Saturday following a rocket attack on Israel, in the latest fallout from President Donald Trump's decision to recognize Jerusalem as Israel's capital -- a development that has roiled the region and the larger Muslim world.

 The Israeli military said it targeted four Hamas facilities in response to rockets fired the previous night, including one that landed in the town of Sderot without causing casualties or major damage.
 The military said it struck warehouses and weapons manufacturing sites, after which Hamas said it had recovered the bodies of two of its men.